LUMS is known internationally for going beyond the mainstream managerial agenda with its world-leading critical work.

 It also creates opportunities for wider, multidisciplinary and transdisciplinary collaboration with social science and humanities researchers.
 In pursuit of this critical agenda, researchers from LUMS are collaborating with colleagues across the campus in Sociology, Politics, Philosophy and Religion, the Lancaster Environment Centre and Health and Medicine, to name but a few.

 The interdisciplinary research of the Management and Society scholars at LUMS makes contributions in a wide range of disciplines including sociology, philosophy, geography, archaeology, environmental science, ethics and health.
-Indicative of this contribution is the large number of leading publications beyond the traditional business and management journals.
+Indicative of this contribution is the large number of leading publications, beyond the traditional business and management journals, which our researchers have contributed to.

 - Critical perspective on traditional HRM